The-AI-Alliance/deep-research-agent-for-finance/README.md

 ## About the GitHub Pages Website Published from this Repo

 The website is published using [GitHub Pages](https://pages.github.com/), where the pages are written in Markdown and served using [Jekyll](https://github.com/jekyll/jekyll).

+There are `Makefile` targets running the website locally.
+Try `make help` for details.

 See [GITHUB_PAGES.md](GITHUB_PAGES.md) for more information.